cstruter/SimpleCSV/README.md

 Rudimentary but functioning.

+I wrote a custom object mapper as well - ideally something that should be moved out as well as it can be reused, but currently its tightly coupled with the CSV parser itself.

 ### CSTruter.Repositories
 I used the general repository pattern, this makes it easy to swop out the data strategy should the developer decide to fetch data from elsewhere